RESOURCES | Upper Canada Land Petitions online

 Written petitions seeking permission to settle Canada’s newly-opening frontiers, are important family history resources.
 Regardless of whether land was granted “free” (as in a grant for military service), or whether a settler paid patent fees, government permission was required.

 Petitions were legal affidavits, submitted with the aid of a notarial official, with supporting letters and documentation attached.
 The petitions described such details as the exact identity of the petitioner, make-up and circumstances of the family, reasons for immigration, qualifications for free grants, occupation and skills, oaths of allegiance and character references.

-Sometimes a petition was sent back for clarification or further evidence – the outer pages of each petition are a running chronology of the process.
+Sometimes a petition was sent back for clarification or further evidence – the ‘cover’ page of each petition contains a running summary.

 Three primary collections of early Canadian Land Petitions are: